OblackatO/CS-Bachelor/README.md

 # CS-Bachelor

-Some of the assignments of my Bachelor's Course, specially programming labs, may be found here.
+Some of the assignments of my Bachelor's Course, especially programming labs, may be found here.

 ## Structure